PowerShell/Community-Blog/Docs/Ideas-for-Posts.md

 - Show how to use PowerShell to solve a specific problem or scenario
 - Explain PowerShell usage in more detail than provided in the documentation
-- Does not contain marketing materials or product announcements
+- Doesn't contain marketing materials or product announcements
   - Examples using non-Microsoft products and modules are allowed as long as the purpose is to demonstrate a solution